Local Elections 2021Explainers: Elections Local Elections Local Government

 What’s more, the few voters who do turn up to vote are less representative of the population.
 This means small, non-representative groups of Americans are making outsized decisions about issues like education, housing, criminal justice, policing, and minimum wage.

 Are there any state elections happening in 2021?

 There are some statewide elections happening.
 The states of New Jersey and Virginia have statewide elections on November 2, 2021.
 In addition, some states have statewide elections on very specific positions/ballot measures.
 For example, Texas has 8 statewide ballot measures to determine on Tuesday, November 2 and there’s a special primary election for the U.S. Congress in the 20th Congressional District in Florida.
 Every year is election year!

 I moved since the last election and didn’t update my voter registration.
 Can I still vote in my state/local election in 2021?

 Some states offer the ability to register to vote when an individual votes in person either on Election Day or during the early vote period — this is called same-day registration because a voter is registering on the same day they are voting.
-Check Rock the Vote’s state-by-state guide to find out if your state offers same-day registration.
+Check Rock the Vote’s state-by-state guide to find out if your state offers same-day voter registration.

 What can I do if I do not have any local elections in my area?